 Birds such as grouse, woodpeckers, nuthatches and thrushes will... more

-Evans cherry is an Alberta-developed cold hardy tree that has been thriving in the prairies for over 50 years.
+Evans Cherry is an Alberta-developed cold hardy tree that has been thriving in the prairies for over 50 years.
 This highly productive self-pollinating tree requires little maintenance.
 The fruit is good for cooking or fresh eating when fully ripe.
-Evans cherry is... more
+Evans Cherry is... more

-Green ash is fast growing tree with incredible golden yellow leaves in the fall.
+Green ash is a fast growing tree with incredible golden yellow leaves in fall.
 This tree is native to the prairies and is well suited for drought and cold.
 Green ash can also tolerate soil compaction, periods of flooding and a wide variety of soils including... more

 Green Bulrush is a common waterside plant, suitable for erosion control and land reclamation.
 Despite this, Green Bulrush is very drought resistant once established.
 Bulrushes can cool nearby areas on hot days.

 Unlike many of the other waterside plants... more

 Highbush Cranberry produces attractive white flowers in late June and bears edible fruit that matures to a bright red colour in the late summer.

 This shrub, native to much of Canada, is fast growing, and its fruit can be eaten raw or cooked into a sauce to... more